-(3) Disaggregation of the particles (aggregates), formed above the CAC, in the time interval from $t_s < 2$ h to $t_s \le 3$ h, as described in (2), start to disaggregate at 3 h \le t_s \le 3.5 h as the consequence of the stepwise formation of the shell on the surface of the nanoparticle core (steric stabilization) and thus, by exclusion of the stabilized nanoparticles (SSAs) from further aggregation processes.
-Since the processes of aggregation and disaggregates are replaced by the disaggregation of larger aggregates.
-These processes (exclusion of the stabilized nanoparticles and their small aggregates are replaced by the disaggregation of larger aggregates.
-These processes (exclusion of the stabilized nanoparticles and their small aggregates has been sterically stabilized by the formation of shells (at $t_s + t_a \le 24$ h) and thus, unable for aggregations.
-In this way, the stabilized core@shell nanoparticles are not individual (discrete) entities, but the nanoaggregates of the primary nanoparticles.

-(4) On the basis of the estimated ratio [TPA+]/[SiO2] ([shell]/[core]) in the core@shell silica nanoparticles and the known concentrations of the remaining (free) TPAOH above the CAC, it is concluded that the nanoparticle shell can be formed only by attachment of the polysilicate anions (silicate oligomers), associated with TPA+ ions, on the surfaces of the nanoparticles cores.
-This gives a new insight in the "structure" of the nanoparticle shell, which is considerably different from the most frequently described one, i.e., free TPA+ ions adsorbed on the surface of the nanoparticle core.
+- (3) Disaggregation of the particles (aggregates), formed above the CAC, in the time interval from $t_A = t_s < 2$ h to $t_A = t_s \le 3$ h, as described in (2), start to disaggregate at 3 h \le t_A = t_S \le 3.5 h as the consequence of the stepwise formation of the shell on the surface of the nanoparticle core (steric stabilization) and thus, by exclusion of the stabilized nanoparticles from further aggregation processes.
+Since the processes of aggregation and disaggregation are in dynamic equilibrium, the excluded nanoparticles and their small aggregates are "replaced" by the disaggregation of larger aggregates.
+These processes (exclusion of the stabilized nanoparticles and their replacement by disaggregation) continue until entire amount of nanoparticles and their small aggregates has been sterically stabilized by the formation of shells (at $t_A \le 24$ h) and thus, unable for aggregations.
+In this way, the stabilized core@shell nanoparticles are not individual (discrete) entities, but the nanoaggregates of the primary nanoparticles. - (4) On the basis of the estimated ratio [TPA+]/[SiO2] ([shell]/[core]) in the core@shell silica nanoparticles and the known concentrations of the remaining ("free") TPAOH above the CAC, it is concluded that the nanoparticle shell can be formed only by attachment of the polysilicate anions (silicate oligomers), associated with TPA+ ions, on the surfaces of the nanoparticles cores.
+This gives a new insight in the "structure" of the nanoparticle shell, which is considerably different from the most frequently described one, i.e., "free" TPA+ ions adsorbed on the surface of the nanoparticle core.

-Since the general mechanism of the formation of the core(amorphous silica)@shell(Org^{n+} ions) nanoparticles does not depend on the nature of organic cation (Org^{n+}) and the ratios [TEOS]/[$Org(OH)n$] and [TEOS]/[H_2O],^{28, 56} it is reasonable to conclude that the results obtained in this work are imminent not only for the investigated reaction mixtures, but also for other reaction mixtures in the systems, TEOS- $Org(OH)n$ - H_2O and thus, have the general significance.
+Since the general mechanism of the formation of the core(amorphous silica)@shell(Org^{n+} ions) nanoparticles does not depend on the nature of organic cation (Org^{n+}) and the [TEOS]/[$Org(OH)n$] and TEOS/ $H_2O_2^{28,56}$ it is reasonable to conclude that the results obtained in this work are imminent not only for the investigated reaction mixtures, but also for other reaction mixtures in the systems, TEOS-Org(OH)n-H2O and thus, have the general significance.